-Here are the books I’ve added to my shelves recently!
+Here are some of the new books I’ve added to my bookshelves recently!

-Here are the books I added to my shelves last month!
+Here are the lovely books I added to my shelves in December!